If you are experiencing a medical emergency please dial 911 immediately

 After the process is complete, the donor's bone marrow begins to replace the recipient's bone marrow.
 These new cells restore the immune system and make normal red blood cells.

-After bone marrow transplant, recovery takes 1 to 2 months in the hospital.
+After stem cell transplant, recovery takes 1 to 2 months in the hospital.
 The child's natural defense system needs this time to start working again.

 During recovery, doctors watch closely for signs that the immune system is rejecting the new bone marrow and for signs of infection.
 If a problem occurs, recovery can take longer or the transplant may fail.

-Bone marrow transplants offer a potential cure for a child's sickle cell disease.
-They are usually considered only for children younger than 16 who have:
+Stem cell transplants offer a potential cure for a child's sickle cell disease.
+They are usually considered only for children younger than 16 who have:1

-The risks of bone marrow transplant become greater as a person gets older and/or develops damage to major organs.
+The risks of stem cell transplant become greater as a person gets older and/or develops damage to major organs.
 For these reasons, a bone marrow transplant is not a treatment option for most adults who have sickle cell disease.
 But research on bone marrow transplants in adults is ongoing.

 If successful, a bone marrow transplant can cure sickle cell disease.
-This treatment has been successful in about 85% of children who had transplants.1 But the risk of dying after a transplant is about 5% to 10%.2
+This treatment has been successful in about 85 out of 100 children who had transplants.1, 2 But the risk of dying after a transplant is about 5% to 10%.3

 - National Heart, Lung, and Blood Institute, National Institutes of Health (2002).
 The Management of Sickle Cell Disease (NIH Publication No. 02-2117).
 Available online: http://www.nhlbi.nih.gov/health/prof/blood/sickle/.